yewstack/docs/src/concepts/components/README.md

 ---
-description: Components and their lifecycle hooks.
+description: Components and their lifecycle hooks
 ---

 # Components